Jill Munger, RN, BAN, CLC

 Teams conduct retrospective/periodic reviews.

 South Dakota Regional teams review all infant deaths from post-delivery hospital discharge to age one.
 The statewide Infant Death Review Group aggregates all data on infant deaths.
-In addition, the Regional Review Teams review child deaths up to age 18 for residents of and occurrences in eleven counties in their region.
+In addition, the West River Review Team reviews child deaths up to age 18 for residents of and occurrences in Pennington county and the surrounding area.

 The purpose of the child mortality review in South Dakota is prevention.